eejdoowad/dawoodjee.com/src/blog/focused-search-experience.md

 unusable.
 Ad blockers exist to defend ourselves from this malpractice.

 uBlock Origin is _the_ content blocking web extension.
-It blocks ads on the search results page by default without any additional configuration.
+It blocks ads on the search results page by default.
 This is the result.

 ![A search with uBlock Origin shows results, not ads](/img/focused-search-experience/no-ads.avif)